tomas-fryza/esp-micropython/lab4-timers/README.md

 <a name="part2"></a>

-## Part 2: ESP32 timer overflows
+## Part 2: ESP32 timers

 A timer (or counter) is an integral hardware component in a microcontroller unit designed for measuring time-based events.
 Timers count from 0 to (2^n -1), where `n` being the number of bits of the counter.
-Thus, an 8-bit counter will count from 0 to 255, a 16-bit counter will count from 0 to 65535, and so on.
+Thus, an 8-bit counter will count from 0 to 255, a 16-bit counter will count from 0 to 65,535, and so on.

-ESP32 has two timer groups, each group containing two 64-bit timers.
-Thus, there are four 64-bit timers in total, designated as Timer0, Timer1, and Timer2.
-They are all 64-bit generic timers based on 16-bit prescalers and 64-bit up/down counters which are capable of being auto-reloaded.
+The ESP32 microcontroller has two timer groups, and each group contains two 64-bit timers.
+This means there are a total of four 64-bit timers, labeled as Timer0, Timer1, Timer2, and Timer3.
+All of these timers use 16-bit prescalers and 64-bit up/down counters.
+They also support auto-reload functionality.

 ![esp32-timers](images/esp32-timers.png)

-Prescalers help divide the base clock frequency.
-ESP32 generally has a base clock frequency of 80 MHz and it can be a bit too high.
-Having a 16-bit pre-scaler means that you can divide the base clock frequency by at least 2 and by as much as 65536.
-80 MHz/65535 = 1.22 KHz.
-Now, this means that the frequency of a timer can be adjusted from 1.22 KHz to 80 MHz (of course in discrete steps).
-This wide range of frequency, along with the fact that these are 64-bit timers ensures that almost any interval is possible with ESP32 timers.
+Prescalers are used to divide the base clock frequency of the ESP32, which is typically 80 MHz—a frequency that can be too high for some applications.
+The ESP32 features a 16-bit prescaler, allowing you to divide the base clock frequency by any value between 2 and 65,536.
+For example, dividing 80 MHz by 65,536 results in approximately 1.22 kHz.

+This means the timer frequency can be adjusted from 1.22 kHz up to 80 MHz, in discrete steps.
+This wide frequency range, combined with the fact that these are 64-bit timers, ensures that the ESP32 can handle almost any timing interval needed for various applications.

-The timer interrupts are the best way to run non-blocking functions at a certain interval.
-For that, we can configure and attach a particular timer interrupt to a specific Interrupt Service Routine or ISR.
+Timer interrupts are an efficient way to run non-blocking functions at specific intervals.
+To achieve this, you can configure a timer and attach it to a specific Interrupt Service Routine (ISR) or handler.

-The MicroPython's `machine.Timer` class defines a baseline operation of initializing and executing a callback with a given period or once after some delay.
-This function is called automatically by the Timer0 interrupt every time the timer period elapses.

 1. Ensure your ESP32 board is connected to your computer via a USB cable.
 Open the Thonny IDE and set the interpreter to `ESP32` or `ESP8266` (depending on your board).
 You can click the red **Stop/Restart** button or press the on-board reset button if necessary to reset the board.

-2. Create a new file in Thonny and enter the following MicroPython code which is a template for the Timer usage.
+2. Open Thonny and create a new file.
+Enter the following MicroPython code, which serves as a template for using timers.
+The `machine.Timer` class in MicroPython provides a way to set up and run a timer that calls a function (callback) either at regular intervals (periodically) or once after a delay.

+In this code, the function will be automatically called by Timer0 every time the timer period is reached.

    ```python
    from machine import Timer